+Kathy: Absolutely.
+I think if you’re raised eclectically, the earlier they’re awakened, the greater the likelihood they’re a strength for a lifetime.
+If you parent well when children are young, they’ll have a greater aptitude for all eight.
 And then if they’ve been exposed to a variety of people and a variety of experiences, variety of toys, a variety of books, all of that matters in the awakening process.
 So, yes, it’s possible.
 It’s not necessary though, so I don’t want anyone to listen and go, “I have to go and get smarter in this way.”
 Be who you’ve been created to be and accept who you are.
 I think that’s really important.

 Jim: What about the parents who are saying, “Wow!
-Okay, my kids now are 15, 16, 17” and you’re going, I had no clue this is how it was all working.
-Now it’s making sense to me, why my people-smart child has been demonstrating this behavior his or her entire life.
+Okay, my kids now are 15, 16, 17…” And you’re going, I had no clue this is how it was all working.
+Now it’s making sense to me.
+My – why my people smart child has been demonstrating this behavior his or her entire life.
 How do they back up and connect with that more thoughtful, almost adult-oriented older child now to say, “Hey, let’s talk about this.
-This is fascinating what I heard today on ‘Focus on the Family.’”
+This is fascinating what I heard today on Focus on the Family”?

 Kathy: That’s exactly what I would love for them to do, to be mature and to treat the child as more mature and to have the respectful conversation.
 “I’ve learned something about you.
 I’d love to share it.”
 Because what we’re giving people today is powerful language to explain what they’ve observed for years.